 I enjoy travel books.
 Tales of adventures in countries I’ve never been to by people I can only admire always seems to give me the travel bug.
-But I use guide books more for pure on-the-spot reference and I use travelogues as entertainment.
+But I use guides more for pure on-the-spot reference and I use travelogues as entertainment.

 My views on guide books are a bit like my views on self-help books.
 I’d prefer to read To Kill a mockingbird, The catcher in the Rye, and anything by Oscar Wilde to learn about the human condition.
-Self-help books don’t do that for me, but I understand their usefulness.
-Similarly, I find that I can learn more about travel from books that don’t fit in the guide book/travelogue genre.
+Self-help writing doesn’t do that for me, but I understand their usefulness.
+Similarly, I find that I can learn more about travel from writing that doesn’t fit in the guidebook/travelogue genre.

 Non-Travel Books to Travel With, in no particular order.